 These three nodes are peered amongst each other as our architecture is based on Docker, so that each node runs within a Docker Container and all containers are attached to the same network named

-4000 and one with the Web Application listening at port
+4000 and one with the Web Application exposed to the host at port

 The Hornet Dashboard (available through HTTP port

-The summary of containers that shall be running and TCP ports exposed is as follows:
+The summary of containers that shall be running and the exposed (actually in use) Docker ports is as follows: